Snowfable/home-ed-resources/online-meetups.md

 Here's some free or affordable ways that children can interact online.

 ## Discord
 A modern take on old chat channels.
 Servers are created for: gaming groups, language learning, worldwide art community, or just a handful of friends that want to spend time together.
 Servers can be public or private.
 Discord makes it easy to talk every day and hang out more often.
-Works with both PC and MACs, on an app or straight in a browser.
+Works with both PC and Macs, on an app or straight in a browser.
 There is even a downloadable mobile app.
 Age 13+.
 <br>[Get Discord here.](https://discord.com)
 <br>[Discord Safety Information.](https://discord.com/safety)